tp7/Sushi/README.md

 Then, the script will try to split all lines into groups.
 It can either try to build these groups automatically (lines with similar shift are grouped), or get them from chapters (XML or OGM), provided with `--chapters` argument.
 This is done because it is very unlikely for every line to have its own shift (unless there's some frame rate problems).
 Shift values of all events in every group are used to calculate weighted average (where weight is the coefficient of similarity of audio streams, calculated before).
 Of course you can disable grouping with `--no-grouping` switch.

-If keyframes are available, sushi will try to correct the shift time for better scenetiming.
-You can provide *keyframes of the output file* file using the `--keyframes` arguments.
-Right now only XviD 2pass stat file format is supported.
-The script also needs to know destination file fps, which can be specified using the `--fps` or `--timecodes` arguments, or extracted from a video file automatically.
-Using these values, sushi will first find the closest keyframes before and after every line of the group.
-Then it will calculate the mean distance of every line to the corresponding keyframes, ignoring any distance greater than 3 frames.
-If this mean distance is lower than 3/4 of a frame, it will be added to the group shift.
-Since the shift correction is never greater than a frame, this feature should be relatively safe to use all the time.

 Finally, sushi applies calculated shift to every line and writes the output file.

 ### Usage